populse/mia_processes/docs/html/_sources/documentation/bricks/tools/Get_Regressors_From_csv.rst.txt

 **Outputs parameters:**

 - *sess_regress_level1design*  (a list of items which are a list of items which are a dictionary with keys which are ‘name’ or ‘val’ and with values which are a string or a list of float):
-   Additional columns to include in the design matrix (sess_regress paremeter of the Level1Design brick)
+   Additional columns to include in the design matrix (sess_regress parameter of the Level1Design brick)

     ::